miketaylr/miketaylr.com-blog/_posts/2015-09-10-init-touch-event-is-a-rats-nest.md

 ---
 layout: post
-title:  initTouchEvent is a rat's nest.
+title:  initTouchEvent is a rat's nest
 date:   2015-09-10
 ---